Skip to main content

 Image

 MSC Cruises is part of the larger MSC Group, a shipping conglomerate with sizeable assets.
-The company is privately held, so the public is not privy to their financial statements, but some analysts estimate the shipping empire to be worth $100 billion, thanks to their diversified holdings in shipping, cruises, cargo, ferries, and more.
+The company is privately held, so the public is not privy to its financial statements, but some analysts estimate the shipping empire to be worth $100 billion, thanks to its diversified holdings in shipping, cruises, cargo, ferries, and more.

 Large companies with deep pockets like MSC have the ability to implement short-term strategies to gain market with lower prices.
-This appears to be a similar business philosophy as Carnival, which is the largest cruise line in the world, with $12 billion in total revenues in 2022.
+This appears to be a similar business philosophy as Carnival Corporation's, which is the largest cruise company in the world, with $25 billion in total revenues in 2024.

 Also, because the company is privately held, they don't need to focus as much on short-term earnings but rather on long-term profitability, with no dividends for shareholders to worry about.
 While it is not known what their debt and equity structure is like, a private company can reinvest funds and self-finance expansion along with private funding options.